-If you're an entrepreneur with a minimum net worth of about CAD$500,000 and are keen on business investment or acquisition, you'll be able to apply for permanent residency via the Provincial Entrepreneur Visa Programs.
-By doing this, you will be contributing to the country's economy through job creation.
+Suppose you're an entrepreneur with a minimum net worth of about CAD$500,000 and are keen on business investment or acquisition.
+In that case, you can apply for permanent residency via the Provincial Entrepreneur Visa Program.
+By doing this, you will contribute to the country's economy through job creation.

 Does the CRS Score Ever Go Down?

 The CRS score is different in every draw, so this is a very unpredictable area.
-It is therefore very important to make sure that your score is as high as possible, to avoid missing out on an ITA.
+It is, therefore, very important to ensure your score is as high as possible, to avoid missing out on an ITA.

-The good news is that you can always improve your score.
-For the best chance of securing an ITA, apply for a Provincial Nomination, which is worth 600 extra points.
+The good news is that you can continually improve your score.
+For the best chance of securing an ITA, apply for a Provincial Nomination worth 600 extra points.

-There are a number of options.
-You can improve your language scores, secure a job in Canada or apply for a Provincial Nomination.
+There are several options.
+You can improve your language scores, secure a job in Canada (up to 200 points) or apply for a Provincial Nomination (600 points).
 You may also want to consider getting more work experience in the country or extending the length of your current course.